EberlyODL/phys010sjv11/color_and_frequency.md

 ## Color

 Even in the small range of frequencies and wavelengths that we can detect, the visible spectrum, we can make further subdivision.
 Our eyes can detect the differences between a light wave of 600 nm versus 400 nm where (1 nm = 1 nanometer = $10^{-9}$ m) and these differences are interpreted in our brain as different colors.
-Below is the spectrum of light:
+Below is the spectrum of visible light:
 [ciscode|rev=1|tool=elmsmedia|item=2183|entity_type=node|render=display_mode|display_mode=image]